elaspic/elaspic-webserver/README.md

    conda build .gitlab/conda
    ```

-1. Create an `elaspic-webserver` conda environment.
+1. Create an `elaspic-webserver` conda environment using the built package (this will automatically install all dependencies).

    ```bash
    conda create -n elaspic-webserver --use-local elaspic-webserver